prakashhere/portfolio/README.md

 ## My Blogs

-In my free time i like to think about trending topics and then I put my thoughts in the form of blog.
+In my free time I like to think about trending topics and then I put my thought in the form of blogs.
 In this section you can get access to some of my blogs.

 ## My Work